NCAR/DART/docs/pages/Getting_Started.md

 :exclamation: *IMPORTANT*: important information will be written like this.

-:warning: *WARNING*: don't miss out on warnings will be written like this.
+:warning: *WARNING*: don't miss out on warnings which will be written like this.

 ----
 <span id="system" class="anchor"></span> [](#system)